 Because there were a few hundred lawsuits from all around the United States suing the big companies who made and sold these drugs, these cases have been brought together.
 These cases are being tried in consolidated litigation in the U.S. District Court for the Western District of Louisiana.
 In April of 2014, the first case to go to trial in that litigation ended in a jury verdict in favor of a couple, where the husband took a pioglitazone medication and got bladder cancer.What Am I Entitled To Sue For?

 A typical lawsuit by a person who has gotten bladder cancer after taking these medicines asks for money to pay them back for:

--Medical bills This covers all the costs of treatment, including doctor visits, surgery, medications, hospital bills, caregiver costs, and frequent checkups after treatment, as well as funeral expenses.
+- Medical bills - This covers the cost of medical treatments, such as doctor visits, surgery, hospital bills, medications, frequent checkups after treatment and caregiver costs, as well as funeral expenses.

--Pain and suffering Many people find dealing with bladder cancer, the invasive treatments and the high possibility of re-occurrence makes them very sad and stressed on top of their physical discomfort.
+- Pain and suffering - Many people find dealing with bladder cancer, invasive treatments, and the high possibility of re-occurrence make them very sad and stressed on top of their physical discomfort.

 - Loss of consortium - The surgeries and treatments for bladder cancer are hard on the relationship between spouses.